Coder-Pham/Flutter-App-Build/cat_in_box/README.md

 - Wrong aligned of whole Stack
 - Cat image is very big but **Stack** only show what inside its region.
 Then we may only see its bottom left of image.

+**NOTE** for myself: Fully explaination of 3 **PROBLEMS** is in Evernote.
+If in the future bump to this problem again, read that note.

 Found problems then solve the problems:
 - Shrink down image: The **Positioned** is expand base on image size itself.
     - Then we set size of image base on **distance left's edge is insect from left of Stack**.